 Water-based polyurethane products offer several advantages.
 They dry in as little as two hours, allowing refinishers to apply multiple coats in a single day, which means workers can complete the job more quickly.
 They emit fewer VOCs, so they smell less, and the odor dissipates more quickly.

-The so-called “Swedish finish,” a surface finish like polyurethane, is alcohol-based, like old shellac finishes.
+A Swedish finish is alcohol-based, like old shellac.
 It produces a slight amber tint similar to oil-based polyurethane.
 Some refinishers swear by it, contending it’s the most attractive and durable finish available.
 But it emits more odor and VOCs than other choices, and it is volatile, creating a fire hazard during application.
 Refinishers must be careful to extinguish pilot lights and other open flames during application, and they must wear respirators.

 Choosing a Refinishing Service

 Start by review the ratings and reviews we’ve collected from area consumers.
 You’ll see that, in addition to living through the messy, smelly refinishing process, many homeowners endure lousy service.
 Roughly one in five customer reviews is negative, a lower satisfaction rate than most other types of home improvement services.
 Even more alarming: Most complaints relate to sloppy work, sometimes so sloppy that floors were ruined.

 Ask three to five companies to price your job; if you provide info on the type of flooring you have, its general condition, the square footage, and type of stain and finish you want, most will provide proposals via email.